AngelaMeow/angelameow.github.io/_posts/2025-7-14-enterprise-ux.md

 ## Outcomes

 #### Transformed User Experience
 The redesigned platform fundamentally changed how Calvert's teams interacted with their core system.
-What was once a source of frustration became a tool that enabled their mission.Impact delivered:
+What was once a source of frustration became a tool that enabled their mission.
+Impact delivered:

 - Workflow efficiency improved across primary user tasks
 - User satisfaction increased significantly (estimated 30-40% improvement)